spinnaker/spinnaker.io/content/en/docs/setup/other_config/monitoring/_index.md

       Spinnaker, a Timer will have two complementary time series.
       One will have a tag "statistic" with the value "count" and the other a tag with a "statistic" with the value "totalTime".

-      The Monitoring Daemon transforms these into two distinct counters and removes the "statistic" label entirely.
-The "count" counter is named with the original metric name plus a "__count" suffix.
-The "totalTime" with a "__totalTime" suffix.

       The "count" represents the number of measurements taken.
       The "totalTime" represents the number of nanoseconds measured